May 5, 2023

 As you are frying up your Oreos, be sure to pick out any pieces of dough that have fallen off into the oil.
 They will burn and make the Oreos taste burnt.

-STEP SIX: Remove the fried Oreos using a slotted spoon to a paper towel-lined plate.
 Then, sprinkle the coated cookies with powdered sugar and serve immediately while the creme filling is still hot!

 You can use an air fryer.
-The texture and final product will be a bit different than if you fry them using oil but they will still be delicious!
+The texture and final product will be a bit different than if you fry them using oil, but they will still be delicious!

 Preheat the air fryer to 400°F. Put your battered Oreos into an air fryer basket that has been lined with parchment paper.
-Then, cook the Oreos for 4-5 minutes on one side.
-Flip them and cook for another 2-3 minutes until they are golden brown.

-How To Serve
+How To Serve A Fried Oreo

 Recreate the local carnival experience and serve this unique treat with a scoop of vanilla ice cream.
-Or make a few different carnival treats including our mini funnel cakes and Disney churro bites.

 If you are an Oreo lover, then you’ve also got to try out some of our other favorites, including this easy Oreo dessert or no bake Oreo pie.

 ON THE COUNTER: Ideally, you should eat fried Oreos right away.
 This perfect treat is best when they are hot and fresh to enjoy the melted center.
-They will get soggy if they sit for too long, or if they cool off and have to be reheated.
-That being said, you can keep them on the counter for a couple of hours if necessary.

 IN THE FREEZER: We do not recommend freezing deep-fried Oreos as they will become soggy.
 Stick with making these fresh.

-An all-time favorite at state fairs, this deep-fried Oreo recipe makes it easy to get that warm, gooey carnival experience with simple ingredients like pancake mix, milk, and an egg—all from the comfort of your own kitchen.
+An all-time favorite at state fairs, this deep-fried Oreos recipe makes it easy to get that warm, gooey carnival experience with simple ingredients like pancake mix, milk, and an egg—all from the comfort of your own kitchen.

 We use Bisquick combined with egg, vanilla extract, and whole milk to make the crispy batter for the fried Oreos.